 The idea journey behind Fest Hut is brought together by the founder’s experiences, and connections.
 Beginning a few years back, the co-founder, Logan, took a trip to the music festival, Tomorrowland.
-A festival jam packed with awesome music and events, Logan noticed that when you go to any music festival, you have to bring your own tent.
+A festival jam-packed with awesome music and events, Logan noticed that when you go to any music festival, you have to bring your own tent.
 After returning from this trip with the new knowledge he had gained, Logan began his final year of university, specializing in entrepreneurship.
 He saw this as a perfect opportunity to explore this business idea further, in a forgiving environment.
-After quickly approaching his friend Robbie about the idea, as he was in the same boat -- specializing in entrepreneurship -- they ran with the idea as their project.
+After quickly approaching his friend Robbie about the idea, as he was in the same boat — specializing in entrepreneurship — they ran with the idea as their project.
 To add to this Logan, Robbie, had heard a countless number of stories from friends about the unpleasant experience of having to hike to the camping grounds with a big tent from other festivals.
 Once the festival finished, it was a distraught scene of people leaving their tents behind because they are lazy or it was broken by the end.
-This huge waste in material also sparked thoughts in the co-founders minds because of their passion for sustainability.
+This huge waste of material also sparked thoughts in the co-founders minds because of their passion for sustainability.

-During this time, idea validation was critical for the continued success.
+During this time, idea validation was critical to the continued success.
 To find their target market they looked at the top demographics, socio-graphics, and psycho-graphics of people that attended music festivals in North America.
 Online and in-person surveys were deployed to their target market.
 This helped them understand not only their age but their willingness to pay by combining survey results with assumptions of people’s perceived value of the tent.

 Doubts in the Process

 Three months quickly went by as the two tried to piece together what their business would look like.
 Although they had developed the general idea of renting out tents, there was a lot of smaller details that needed to be worked out.
-Details such as the material of the tents, branding of the tents, suppliers, etc. However, once the Entrepreneurship module was over, it quickly put them in a position to either work non-stop work with a full-time job and Fest Hut, or abandon Fest Hut altogether.
+Details such as the material of the tents, branding of the tents, suppliers, etc. However, once the Entrepreneurship module was over, it quickly put them in a position to either work non-stop work with a full-time job and Fest Hut, or abandon the idea altogether.
 This decision did not come easy for them, but after they both evaluated their love for music and the experience they would gain from this, the answer became an easy yes.